 self.svg.selection.set(*self.options.ids)

-class is defined in the inkex/elements/_selected.py
+The ElementList class is defined in the inkex/elements/_selected.py module.

-Even though it is called ElementList
+Even though it is called ElementList, it subclasses OrderedDict so it’s a

 dictionary.
 When we iterate through an instance variable, it iterates through